Gacheri/colby-fayock/README.md

-# colby-fayock
+# marketing website
-## Practice projects for Javascript libraries as per Colby Fayock
+## Project one testing more than my patience